-With more than 3.2 million readers across all platforms for its French titles, TVA Group is the top publisher of French-language magazines in Quebec.
-It is also a leading player in the Canadian magazine market with a total of 9.8 million cross-platform readers.
-7 Jours is the number 1 entertainment and celebrity news magazine in Quebec with 558,000 readers on all platforms per week.
+With more than 3.7 million readers across all platforms for its French titles, TVA Group is the top publisher of French-language magazines in Quebec and a leading player in the Canadian magazine market with a total of over 9.2 million cross-platform readers.
+7 Jours is the leading entertainment and celebrity news magazine with 529,000 readers on all platforms per week.

-Canada's lifestyle standard-setter Canadian Living has 3.9 million readers on all platforms.
-Its French-language counterpart Coup de pouce is the leading French-language women's magazine in print and reaches 1.4 million readers per month on all platforms.
+Canada's lifestyle standard-setter Canadian Living reaches more than 3.7 million cross-platform readers.
+Its Frenchlanguage counterpart Coup de pouce is the most-read French-language lifestyle magazine on all platforms with nearly 1.4 million cross-platform readers.

-Elle Canada held its position as the country's top fashion and beauty magazine with more than 1.7 million readers on all platforms while $Clin\ d'\alpha il$ was Quebec's most popular French-language fashion and beauty magazine with 662,000 cross-platform readers.
+Elle Canada was the country's top fashion and beauty magazine with more than 1.8 million readers on all platforms while Clin d'oeil was Quebec's most popular fashion and beauty magazine with 518,000 cross-platform readers.